Canon 1D Mark III Review

 Canon EOS-1D Mark III Operation

 The Canon EOS-1D Mark III has a rather different user interface than did the 1D Mark II N, including some new arrangements on the LCD status displays.
 See the Live View tab above for more on that new mode, and check out the Optics section for more on the viewfinder.
 (Images below courtesy Canon USA.)

 Rear LCD panel.
 More changes are visible on the Rear LCD panel, due to the addition of an external media option (requires a WFT-E2A and a self-powered hard drive or other option).
 You can set just how to write to all three of the media types via the Function button and the Quick Control dial.
 Also new is the Wireless LAN connection icon and Data transfer icon that seems to indicate signal strength as well.
 Gone are the Blue/Amber and Green/Magenta white balance compensation indicators, in favor of a simple "WB +/-" icon.

-Canon 1D Mark III
+Canon EOS-1D Mark III Menus

 Note: For details, test results, and analysis of the many tests done with this camera, please click on the tabs at the beginning of the review or below.